-Introducing hybrid workplace models, such as working from home at least two days a week and “work-from-anywhere” days, are a few ways to give employees a bit more flexibility as to how they work.
+Introducing hybrid workplace models, such as working from home at least two days a week and “work-from-anywhere” days, is one way to give employees a bit more flexibility as to how they work.
 This change can help improve work-life balance, which will further improve employee engagement.

-While this model does not work for all businesses, those that can utilize remote work not only benefit from a boost in productivity and engagement but also less absenteeism and less time wasted.
+While this model does not work for all businesses, those that can utilize remote work not only benefit from a boost in productivity and engagement, but can also experience less absenteeism.

 Increase Employee Productivity

 If you're looking to increase employee productivity, you'll need to be proactive in cultivating your company culture.
 Consider working with your HR team to introduce the above tips, including setting clear goals, implementing wellness initiatives, and building flexible working options.